Infixo/CS2-RealCity/README.md

 # City Services Rebalance Mod
-This mod allows to build a self-sufficient city in terms of resources production and consumption.
-Except for a single change in HouseholdBehaviorSystem, it achieves that by only modifying existing game parameters like companies profitability, resources price and base consumption or workplaces complexity.
-The mod's effects become more visible and useful the bigger the city is (>100k).

-Version 0.3 introduces the config file where all modded params are kept and can be easily modified.

-**Important note.**
-Tuning and balancing is an iterative process.
-The feedback about how companies and economy behave is highly appreciated and welcomed.
-Please see the Support paragraph below on how to reach me.
-If you decide to try out the mod, please make sure to turn off other mods that affect economy, resource management and companies.
-While the mod technically will work as advertised, the results produced may be distorted and not very useful for further balancing.

-### Key features.
- - (v0.3) Configuration in the xml file can be easily modified.

-### Comparison to vanilla city
- - It is possible to turn on the mod on an existing city.
-The effects will be seen after few in-game hours, but it will take a few in-game days for all processes to fully adjust.
+The mod allows for virtually any changes to City Services buildings.
+At the moment, it mainly **increases number of workers in City Services buildings** and does other small adjustments (see below for details).
+It does so by changing Prefab parameters during the game start-up, so no changes to game systems are required.
+In the long term this can serve as a foundation for **tuning and balancing any parameter**.
+I encourage to contribute to the mod by raising issues and/or PRs on GitHub with proposed changes and rationale behind such changes.

+Number of configured buildings and extensions: 197.

 ## Features

-### Config file (v0.3)
+### Version 1.0
+- All buildings have more workplaces and some have a bit different requirements as for what education levels are required.
+There is no formula used, all have been set manually taking into consideration various aspects.
+Some have only slightly more workers, but some have many more.
+You need to take a look into Config.xml to find out about specific buildings.
+- Crematorium has 2x higher processing rate to handle increased deaths from Population Rebalance.
+- Post Sorting Facility have 2x higher sorting speed.

+### Building configuration
-  - Entire mod configuration is now kept in the xml config file that comes together with the mod.
+- The configuration is kept in the `Config.xml` file that comes together with the mod.
+Please do not confuse with BepInEx `RealCity.cfg` config file.
 - The file is loaded when the game is started, so for new params to take effect you need to restart the game.
 - Note for the future.
-Please note that new mod versions will overwrite the file so if you did any changes and want to keep them - make a backup before update and then reapply to the updated version.
+Please note that new mod versions will overwrite the Config.xml file so if you did any customizations and want to keep them - make a backup before update and then reapply to the updated version.

-### Workplaces distribution
- - The structure of workfoce education does not match the workplaces distribution, by a huge factor.
- - In the vanilla game, the population eventually becomes well and highly educated, and there is not enough jobs for them.
-As a result, most of highly educated cims will be underemployed.
- - The mod "shifts" workplaces distribution to higher education levels.
-There will be much more demand for well and highly educated cims.
- - (v0.3) Industrial buildings have increased workplace capacity by 30%, office buildings by 20% and commercial buildings by 20%.
-Can be turned off in the config file.
+### Customizing the parameters
+- As for now the mod allows to change any parameter that is stored as either an integer number (so Enums too) or a float number.
+This covers like 90% of params :)
+- It allows to change a singular field in a specific component within a prefab.
+- To apply your own changes, you need to know a) prefab's name - almost all are already in the Config.xml, so just find what you need b) component type c) field name and type.

+### Turning the mod on/off on existing cities
+- City Service buildings have some of their params set when plopped (e.g. workplaces).
+The new params will be applied to new buildings.
+You need to rebuild existing buildings in order to fully apply new params.
+- Conversly, when the mod is deactivated, the buildings will retain their modded params.
+New buildings will have again vanilla params.

 ## Technical

 ### Requirements and Compatibility
 - Cities Skylines II version 1.0.19f1 or later; check GitHub or Discord if the mod is compatible with the latest game version.
 - BepInEx 5.
-- Modified systems: HouseholdBehaviorSystem.
+- The mod does NOT modify savefiles.
+- The mod does NOT modify game systems.

 ### Installation
-1. Place the `RealEco.dll` file in your BepInEx `Plugins` folder.
+1. Place the `RealCity.dll` file in your BepInEx `Plugins` folder.
+2. The BepInEx config file is automatically created in BepInEx\config when the game is run once.

 ### Known Issues
 - Nothing atm.